Vyral/kati-spaniak/_posts/2021-02-04-whats-the-private-listing-network.md

 {% include youtube.html %}

 The private listing network (PLN) is a behind-the-scenes MLS to which most homebuyers don’t have access.
 Let’s say that I have a home that’s not quite ready to go on the market.
 That’s an example of a home I would put on this private network.
-There isn’t a lot of information in there, oftentimes there aren’t prices, but **it is a valuable source of inventory in a constrained market.** It lets you know about the homes that are going to be coming on the market, and in some cases, the ability to buy or sell before they do.
+There isn’t a lot of information in there (oftentimes there aren’t prices) but **it is a valuable source of inventory in a constrained market.** It lets you know about the homes that are going to be coming on the market, and in some cases, the ability to buy or sell before they do.

 With such low inventory in our market, things are selling straight out of the PLN these days.
 If you’re not working with an agent to sell your home via the PLN right now, you’re missing out as both a buyer and seller.
 Just in the last few months, I’ve sold multiple homes directly through the PLN.&nbsp;